In this WooCommerce vs Shopify analysis, we'll contrast two industry titans. First, read on to find out…

 What are Stripe Payments?

-Stripe payment was started in the year 2010, with the main mission of making it easier to accept payments over the internet.
-During this time, the credit card was still in use, but it was too much work.
+Stripe Payment was started in 2010 with the primary mission of making accepting payments over the Internet easier.
+At this time, credit cards were still in use, but they were too much work.

 It meant working with a legacy processor or a middleman broker who was to provide you with access to the processor.